Julien-R44/bentocache-docs/content/docs/introduction.md

 const bento = new BentoCache({
   logger: pino()
 })
 ```

-See the [logging documentation](./logging.md) for more information.
+See the [logging documentation](./digging_deeper/logging.md) for more information.

+## Sponsor

+If you like this project, [please consider supporting it by sponsoring it](https://github.com/sponsors/Julien-R44/).
+It will help a lot to maintain and improve it.
+Thanks a lot !

 ## Prior art and inspirations